 Switch from Coffee to Tea

-Yes, this is one you probably hear a lot, but it goes doubly during winter.
 When the temperature drops, you’re more likely to grab a few extra cups of coffee than you would in the summer.
-More cups of coffee means more caffeine, and many of us are over caffeinated to begin with.
+More cups of coffee means more caffeine, and many of us are over-caffeinated, to begin with.
 Caffeine amplifies your response to everyday stress, and that’s something you definitely don’t need.

 Green tea offers many benefits and has about 1/10th the caffeine of the average cup of drip coffee, and many herbal teas don’t contain any caffeine at all.
 Next time you’re looking to warm up with a hot drink, brew some tea.